wordofwarning/wordofwarning.org/coronavirus/index.md

 <a href="http://www.gm-artisthub.co.uk" target="_blank">Greater Manchester Artist Hub</a> is a new, joint artist development project to support independent artists + freelance creatives across our city region, by Community Arts Northwest, Contact, [hÅb](/hab)/[Word of Warning](/), HOME, Manchester International Festival, Octagon Theatre Bolton, Oldham Coliseum Theatre, Royal Exchange Theatre, SICK!
 Festival, Sustained Theatre Up North, The Lowry, Waterside Arts & Creative Industries Trafford, Z-arts.<br>&nbsp;→ GMAH are hosting <a href="http://www.gm-artisthub.co.uk/advisory-sessions" target="_blank">free, private, 30 minute advisory sessions on Zoom</a>, please sign up online if you wnat to talk through creative ideas, get advice on issues that are causing you concern, or simply to develop your network + stay connected during isolation.
 GMAH will also deliver online group sessions later in May.
 <span style='font-variant: small-caps'>[back to top](/coronavirus)</span>
 ##### Emergency Response Funds
-• <a href="http://artscouncil.org.uk/covid-19" target="_blank">Arts Council England's Covid-19 support</a> for <a href="http://www.artscouncil.org.uk/funding/financial-support-artists-creative-practitioners-and-freelancers" target="_blank">individuals</a> and <a href="http://www.artscouncil.org.uk/funding/financial-support-organisations-outside-national-portfolio" target="_blank">organisations outside their National Portfolio</a>:<br>&nbsp;→ round one opened 9 April + closed 16 April / round two opened 16 April + closed 30 April;<br>&nbsp;→ they're sending notifications to applicants from 27 April;<br>&nbsp;→ after applying please read <a href="http://www.artscouncil.org.uk/covid-19/emergency-response-fund-information-submitted-applicants" target="_blank">ACE's information for submitted applicants</a>.
+• <a href="http://artscouncil.org.uk/covid-19" target="_blank">Arts Council England's Covid-19 support</a> for <a href="http://www.artscouncil.org.uk/funding/financial-support-artists-creative-practitioners-and-freelancers" target="_blank">individuals</a> and <a href="http://www.artscouncil.org.uk/funding/financial-support-organisations-outside-national-portfolio" target="_blank">organisations outside their National Portfolio</a> has now closed:<br>&nbsp;→ they're sending notifications to applicants from 27 April;<br>&nbsp;→ after applying please read <a href="http://www.artscouncil.org.uk/covid-19/emergency-response-fund-information-submitted-applicants" target="_blank">ACE's information for submitted applicants</a>.
 • <a href="http://www.a-n.co.uk/news/a-n-bursaries-time-space-money-open-for-applications" target="_blank">a-n Bursaries: Time Space Money</a> is an emergency response fund with bursaries of £500-£1,500 to help support artists + arts organisers to continue their professional practice (*d/l 7 May at noon*).
 <span style='font-variant: small-caps'>[back to top](/coronavirus)</span>
 ##### Advice/guidance/support